 The ordering here doesn't matter except that the orders must match in both

 arrays.
-The transformation we define later will use both the orignal and
+The transformation we define later will use both the original and

 destination coordinates as the basis of the transformation, so the first element